A High-Order Scheme for Image Segmentation via a modified Level-Set method: The Adaptive Filtered Scheme

 \section{The Adaptive Filtered Scheme}

-In this section we will introduce and illustrate the adaptive ``filtered" (AF) scheme we will use to approximate the viscosity solution of the problem \eqref{eq:HJ_eikonal}.
-For more details on the AF scheme, see \cite{FPT18}.
-We assume that the hamiltonian $H$ and the initial data $v_0$ are Lipschitz continuous functions in order to ensure the existence and uniqueness of the viscosity solution \cite{CL83}.
+In this section we will introduce and illustrate the AF scheme we will use to approximate the viscosity solution of the problem \eqref{eq:HJ_eikonal}.
+It is important to note that the name does not refer to filtering a noise as is common in the imaging community but rather to the presence of a filter function as we will explain later in this section.
+For more details on the AF scheme, see \cite{FPT19}.
+We assume that the Hamiltonian $H$ and the initial data $v_0$ are Lipschitz continuous functions in order to ensure the existence and uniqueness of the viscosity solution \cite{CL83}.
 For a detailed presentation of uniqueness and existence results for viscosity solutions, we refer the reader to \cite{CL83} and \cite{Barles94}.

 Now, let us define a uniform grid in space $(x_j,y_i)=(j\Delta x,i\Delta y)$, $j$,$i \in \mathbb Z$, and in time $t_n=t_0+n\Delta t$, $n\in[0,N_T]$, with $(N_T-1)\Delta t< T\leq N_T\Delta t$.
 Then, we compute the numerical approximation $u^{n+1}_{i,j}=u(t_{n+1},x_j,y_i)$ with the simple formula